ShpendKe/ShpendKe/blog/2025-10-21-iac-first-steps-with-iac-in-azure/index.md

 <img src={require("./templateAVM.gif").default} alt="Use built-in template" />
 For more information about this example see [here](https://github.com/Azure/bicep-registry-modules/tree/main/avm/res/storage/storage-account#example-1-deploying-as-a-blob-storage)

+### 4. AI is your friend

+AI is another option, although I haven’t had the best experience with it so far.
+In my case, it often generated code that didn’t compile and needed a lot of improvements, which was more annoying than helpful.
+However, based on this [post from John Lokerse](https://johnlokerse.dev/2025/06/30/from-prompt-to-bicep-github-copilot-for-azure-in-action/), it seems to be a valid and promising approach.
+I’ll give it another try and see how it works out for me.

 ## Final notes

 Which approach you take depends on your experience level and it’s not an either-or decision.
 You can combine different approaches as you go.